 }

-Members of the Rust community have made many packages available at https://crates.io, and pulling any of them in to your package involves these same steps: listing them in your package’s Cargo.toml and using use to bring items into scope.
+Members of the Rust community have made many packages available at https://crates.io, and pulling any of them in to your package involves these same steps: listing them in your package’s Cargo.toml file and using use to bring items into scope.

-Note that the standard library (std) is also a crate that’s external to your package.
-Because the standard library is shipped with the Rust language, you don’t need to change Cargo.toml to include std, but you do need to refer to it with use to bring items from there into your package’s scope.
-For example, with HashMap:
+Note that the standard library (std) is also a crate that’s external to our package.
+Because the standard library is shipped with the Rust language, we don’t need to change Cargo.toml to include std.
+But we do need to refer to it with use to bring items from there into our package’s scope.
+For example, with HashMap we would use this line:

 use std::collections::HashMap;